Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Problem Formulation for General Age Penalty

-\begin{remark} In various fields of MDP, it is shown that the \emph{value function} of an optimal policy is the solution to the \emph{Bellman equation}.
+Most of the literatures of MDP have shown that the \emph{value function} of an optimal policy is the solution to the \emph{Bellman equation}.
 In this paper, we figure out a policy and its value function that is indeed the solution to the Bellman equation.
 If the Bellman equation has a unique solution, then our proposed policy is optimal.
 Otherwise, we cannot guarantee the optimality of our proposed policy.
-Assumption \ref{ass1} arises from the contraction mapping assumption \cite{bertsekas1995dynamic2,bertsekas2018abstract} that guarantees the uniqueness.
-In other words, Assumption \ref{ass1} serves as a \emph{sufficient condition} to the uniqueness of the Bellman equation (but may not be necessary).
-Corollary \ref{cor-ass} implies that there are a wide range of age penalty functions that satisfy Assumption \ref{ass1}.
-For example, the age penalty function derived in Proposition \ref{lemma-lim2} satisfies Assumption \ref{ass1}.
-Indeed, Assumption \ref{ass1} holds as long as the age penalty function grows slower than exponential at one point. \end{remark}
+Assumption~\ref{ass1} arises from the contraction mapping assumption \cite{bertsekas1995dynamic2,bertsekas2018abstract} that guarantees that the Bellman equation has a unique solution.
+In other words, Assumption~\ref{ass1} is a sufficient condition for the Bellman equation to have a unique solution.
+Corollary~\ref{cor-ass} implies that there are a wide range of age penalty functions that satisfy Assumption~\ref{ass1}.
+For example, the age penalty function derived in Proposition~\ref{lemma-lim2} satisfies Assumption~\ref{ass1}.
+Indeed, Assumption~\ref{ass1} holds if the age penalty function grows exponentially at some bounded intervals.
+For all cases of the age penalty functions we have mentioned, the constants $\bar{z},\bar{x}$ can be \emph{sufficiently large}.
+Therefore, in this paper, we set the constants $\bar{z},\bar{x}$ to be sufficiently large.

-\begin{remark} The inequality \eqref{ass1-bound} guarantees that the optimal policy we will provide in Section \ref{main} is feasible.
-There exists a constant $\bar{z}$ such that \eqref{ass1-bound} holds; \ifreport See Appendix \ref{ass1-boundapp} for the proof of this statement. \else See our technical report \cite{pan2021optimizing} for the proof of this statement. \fi The high-level idea is that the right hand side of \eqref{ass1-bound} represents an average age penalty among the finite expected length and is no more than $p(\bar{z})$ for some $\bar{z}$.
-Note that the right hand side of \eqref{ass1-bound} does not depend on $i$ since the $Y_{i,j}$'s and the $X_{i,j}$'s are i.i.d and mutually independent.
-The case that \eqref{ass1-bound} is violated is out of the scope of this paper. \end{remark}